dhurlburtusa/shortcuts/web_development/web_development-security-notes.md

 the site cannot distinguish between the forged or legitimate request sent by the victim.

+Note: The impact of a successful CSRF attack is limited to the capabilities exposed by the vulnerable application.

 Note: XSS is not necessary for CSRF to work.
 However, any cross-site scripting vulnerability can be used to defeat all CSRF mitigation techniques available in the market today except mitigation techniques that involve user interaction.